Bikeman868/Gravity/README.md

 * thin green - when there is light traffic
 * medium green - when there is moderate traffic
 * thick green - when there is high traffic

+You can make as many dashboards as you like and define what is shown on each one.
+The dashboard configuration also defines the thresholds for changing the thickness of lines, so that dashboards displaying low traffic areas can use lower threshold values.

 ### Listener Node